mixcore/mix.core/src/instructions/ai-getting-started.md

 ✅ **Your first website:**
 1. Create a Master Layout template (`folderType: 7`)
 2. Create a Page Template (`folderType: 1`)
-3. Create your first page content that uses both templates
+3. Create your first page content that uses the page template (layout is automatically assigned by CMS)

 ✅ **Next steps:**
 1. Add dynamic content using database tables